HDK101/unnoficial-gog-product-wrapper/README.md

 .getAvailableLanguages()
 .getAvailableSystems()
 .getImages(advanced = false /*by default*/ )
+/*
+if advanced = false, it returns a dictionary with the following links:
+    background, logo and icon
+if advanced = true, it returns:
+    background, logo, logo2x, sideBarIcon, sideBarIcon2x, menuNotificationAv, menuNotificationAv2
+*/

 //Returns a promise with a dictionary about prices .getPrices(countryCode = "US" /*by default*/ )

-//Return a promise with the ratings value getTotalRatingsValue()
+//Return a promise with a dictionary about ratings .getRatings()

 ```

-# For Devs
+## For Devs wanting to fiddle with the source code

 1. Install required dependencies